miquelvir/lsds-2025/README.md

 # Group

 > [!TIP]
-> Fill in this section in your fork.
+> Fill in this section in your copy of this repository.

 Group number: `todo`